 The Metabolomics Workbench serves as a national and international repository for metabolomics data and metadata and provides analysis tools and access to metabolite standards, protocols, tutorials, training, and more.
 The Workbench is a companion to RCMRCs and is a part of the Common Fund Initiative in metabolomics.

-A wide-ranging archive of well-characterised, authenticated human pathogens which will resource the supply of viruses, and materials derived from them, to the scientific community.
+A wide-ranging archive of well-characterized, authenticated human pathogens which will resource the supply of viruses, and materials derived from them, to the scientific community.
 [The National Collection of Pathogenic Viruses comprises over 300 human pathogenic viruses available for supply which require handling at UK biosafety containment levels 2, 3 and 4.]

-The National collection of Type Cultures (NCTC) is a specialized laboratory located in the Central Public Health Laboratory, Colindale.
-It accesses, preserves and supplies authentic cultures of bacteria and mycoplasmas that are pathogenic to man or other animals that may occur in food or water and in hospital or health related environments and which can be preserved by freeze-drying.
+The National Collection of Type Cultures (NCTC) is a specialized laboratory located in the Central Public Health Laboratory, Colindale.
+It accesses, preserves and supplies authentic cultures of bacteria and mycoplasmas that are pathogenic to man or other animals that may occur in food or water and in hospital or health-related environments and which can be preserved by freeze-drying.